Wesley2927/Portal-Power/README.md

-Portal Power, an android app that automates signing in to captive portals
+Portal Power, an android app that automates signing in to captive portals.